Skip to main content

 The aim of this Task is to achieve a better understanding of the key technical challenges in blade erosion.
 The Task will produce literature surveys, topical reports, recommended practices and models.

-The Representatives for Task 46 are Assoc.
-Prof. Trevor Young (University of Limerick), Dr. William Finnegan (University of Galway) and Edmond Tobin (South East Technological University).
+The Representatives for Task 46 are Trevor Young (University of Limerick) and Edmond Tobin (South East Technological University).
+William Finnegan (University of Galway) was a former participant on this Task.

 For further information about the Task, please visit the Task 46 IEA Wind TCP webpage.